 The one feature which differentiates acrylic from other transparent plastics is its excellent weathering properties.
-Acrylic plastic sheets are easy to process, blend very well with most organic solvents and adhesives.
+Acrylic plastic sheets are easy to process and blend with most organic solvents and adhesives.

-Today, most acrylic plastic is sold in the form of sheets of varying thickness depending on the applications, but it can also be found in the form of rods or tubes.
-In addition, the stylized frosted, non-glare, and mirrored versions are making the rounds in the market too.
+Today, most acrylic plastic is sold in sheets of varying thickness depending on the applications, but it can also be found in the form of rods or tubes.
+In addition, the stylized frosted, non-glare, and mirrored versions are also making the rounds in the market.

 The History of Acrylic Plastic –

 The transparent thermoplastic was introduced in 1928 by three chemists named William Chalmers, Otto Röhm, and Walter Bauer. and was adopted by the US in 1933 by a company named Rohm and Hass Company.

 One of the first applications was made in WWII in submarine periscopes, airplane windows, and canopies.
 Even then, acrylic proved to be safer for airmen than glass.

 Acrylic is made the way like other plastic materials.
 It all starts with the filtration of hydrocarbon fuels into lighter groups called “Fractions.”
 Some of those extracted fractions are reacted with certain catalysts to get acrylic(the same process called polymerization is used to make all the thermoplastic and thermoset materials) using polymerization.